sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```
+- Check for more comments inside the dockerfile
 - The "WORKDIR /backend-flask" is a directory inside container

+## Test the commands inside Docker on gitpod and vscode

 ## merge main on gitpod & vscode